yuxuzi/redis-cache/README.md

 redis-cache
 ===========
 A simple Redis cache implementation for python functions.
 It exports two decorators, a generic Cache, and a special SliceableCache for sequence data.

--  The decorator support multi-user/multi-machine invocations for users executing the same function calls. on different computers.
+-  The decorators support multi-user/multi-machine invocations for users executing the same function calls on different computers.

-- The decorator caches the function signature and  result into  Redis key value database.
+- The decorators cache the function signatures and  results into  Redis key value database.

-- The decorator allow user to set up cache-expiry.
+- The decorators allow user to set up cache-expiry.

-- The SliceableChace support function that take start, end range parameters and return a slice dataframe.
-Assume that the range parameters make the function a slice of a large invariable otherwise dataframe.
+- The SliceableChace supports function that takes start, end range arguments and returns a slice dataframe or series.
+Assume that the range arguments make the function return a slice of a large otherwise invariable datetime indexed dataframe.

 - The arguments and the return types must be serializable,by default pickle.
-User may choose other serializer as long as it provide dumps to serialize and loads to deserialize.
+User may choose other serializer as long as it provides dumps to serialize and loads to deserialize.

-- By default, the Redis evicts the least recently used keys out of all keys with an expire field set, according to volatile-lru policy.
+- By default, the Redis evicts the least recently used keys out of all keys with an 'expire' field set, according to volatile-lru policy.
 User may choose other policy through configuration.

 How to use it
 ===========